robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 # Basic desires for the language

-1. Split-S active-stative alignment
+1. Fluid-S active-stative alignment with active being default in intransitive, patientive used to specify voltion/effects
-2. Purely 'fluid' consonant inventory (e.g. no stops)
+2. Purely 'fricafluid' consonant inventory (e.g. no stops)
 3. Verbs heavily agglutinative, but nouns only lightly
-    1. Affix for specifying how the speaker feels about the sentence, with a standalone form
 4. Heavy reliance on spatial prepositions
 5. Generally AVP word order (agent-verb-patient) in basic prose
 6. Avalent verbs are frowned upon, e.g. don't say *It rains* but rather *The rain falls*